To Simply Inspire

 Gradually add the dry ingredients into the wet ingredients and stir to combine.
 Be careful not to over mix.

-Scoop a TBSP of dough onto the parchment paper.
+Scoop a tablespoon of dough onto the parchment paper.

 Bake for 11 – 13 minutes.